manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

   [link]: ./docs/development/for_others/user_requests.md#specific-guidelines-for-requests-for-support

   REMEMBER TO MIRROR ANY CHANGES ON BOTH FILES
+{%- if cookiecutter.scm_platform == 'GitLab Premium/Ultimate' %}
+  AND TO MERGE ANY SUPPLEMENTARY CONTENT FROM THE GROUP-LEVEL CONTRIBUTING GUIDE TO PROVIDE READERS WITH THE COMPLETE CONTENT
+{%- endif %}
 -->

 If {{ cookiecutter.project_name }} is not working correctly for you,